Windsor Station (Montreal)

-Windsor Station is an office building and former railway station in Montreal, Quebec, Canada.
+Windsor Station (Gare Windsor) is an office building and former railway station in Montreal, Quebec, Canada.
 It used to be the city's Canadian Pacific Railway (CPR) station, and served as the headquarters of CPR from 1889 to 1996.
-It is bordered by Avenue des Canadiens-de-Montréal to the north, Peel Street to the east, Saint Antoine Street to the south and the Bell Centre to the west.
+It is bordered by Avenue des Canadiens-de-Montréal to the north, Rue Peel to the east, Rue Saint-Antoine to the south and the Bell Centre to the west.

 Windsor Station was designated a National Historic Site of Canada in 1975, and was designated a Heritage Railway Station in 1990, and a provincial historic monument in 2009.

 The walls are gray limestone from a quarry in Montreal.
 Outside, the columns reach up to 2.1 m wide.